Educating Merna

 Lord today is Mother's Day, but our hearts are split in two

-Half is with the child still here, the other with the child that is there with you.
+Half is with the child still here, the other with the child that is

 All the lovely presents are a nice surprise